diversable/maurice/README.md

 Currently, the CLI functions include:

+##### mce (new | generate)
 > mce (new | generate)

-=> _create a new environment & project structure; the CLI will ask for a project name_
+create a new environment & project structure; the CLI will ask for a project name

-> mce (new | generate) [?script_name]
+> mce (new | generate) script [?script_name]

-=> _same as above: create a new environment & project structure; the CLI will ask for a project name if one is not provided_
+same as above: create a new environment & project structure; the CLI will ask for a project name if one is not provided

-> mce (new | generate) [?app_name]
+> mce (new | generate) app [?app_name]

-=> _create a new app project structure; the CLI will ask for an app name if one is not provided_
+create a new app project structure; the CLI will ask for an app name if one is not provided

-> mce (new | generate) [?package_name]
+> mce (new | generate) package [?package_name]

-=> _ create a new package, using Pkmceemplates.jl (and the startup file written to ./julia/config); the CLI will ask for a package name if one is not provided_
+create a new package, using PkgTemplates.jl (and the template in the startup file written to ./julia/config); the CLI will ask for a package name if one is not provided

+##### mce jl

 > mce jl

-=> _start Julia with the project in the current directory activated (default), or run the Julia Repl with the global env. if not in a Julia project directory_
+start Julia with the project in the current directory activated (default), or run the Julia Repl with the global env. if not in a Julia project directory

 > mce jl (repl | run)

-=> _same as above: start Julia with the project in the current directory activated (default), or run the Julia Repl with the global env. if not in a Julia project directory_
+same as above: start Julia with the project in the current directory activated (default), or run the Julia Repl with the global env. if not in a Julia project directory

 > mce jl (pluto | notebook | nb)

-=> _starts Pluto.jl, the notebook environment written in native Julia.
-If Pluto is not installed, mce will install it for you._
+starts Pluto.jl, the notebook environment written in native Julia.
+If Pluto is not installed, mce will install it for you.

 > mce jl (edit | code)

-=> _open VSCode with the current directory, and start up a Julia process in the terminal for working / testing interactively as well; currently, VSCode must already be installed and on the the user's $PATH_
+open VSCode with the current directory, and start up a Julia process in the terminal for working / testing interactively as well; currently, VSCode must already be installed and on the the user's $PATH

+##### mce test

+> mce test

+run tests defined in the ./test/runtests.jl file

+> mce test run

+same as above; run tests defined in the ./test/runtests.jl file

+##### mce (compile | create)

+> mce compile [path_to_app_source] [path_for_compilation_output]

+Compile an app into an executable which can be run without Julia being installed

+##### mce pkg

 > mce pkg

-=> _get status of installed packages.
-NB: all commands default to current local environment for adding/removing packages, and fall back to global environment if not working in a project directory_
+get status of installed packages.
+NB: all commands default to current local environment for adding/removing packages, and fall back to global environment if not working in a project directory

 > mce pkg (status | list | ls)

-=> _get status of installed packages / list installed packages._
+get status of installed packages / list installed packages.

 > mce pkg add [package_name]

-=> _add a package from a Julia registry_
+add a package from a Julia registry

 > mce pkg (remove | rm | delete) [package_name]

-=> _remove an installed package; defaults to operating on local project environment, and falls back to global environment_
+remove an installed package; defaults to operating on local project environment, and falls back to global environment

 > mce pkg update [?package_name]

-=> _update all packages if the 'package_name' is not provided, or update specific package in local environment if 'package_name' is given_
+update all packages if the 'package_name' is not provided, or update specific package in local environment if 'package_name' is given

 ---

-Building from source:
+###### Building from source:

 Rust language must be installed to compile this tool; Rust can be installed using [the rustup tool](https://rustup.rs/).